 Environments overviewEdit on GitHub

-This article explains what to do with the hosting environments you received at the start of your contract and how you can make use of them best.
-Knowing the purpose of these platforms and working with them as intended will help you build more solid and performant projects.
+This document explains what to do with the hosting environments you received at the start of your contract and how you can make use of them best.
+Knowing the purpose of these platforms and working with them as intended can help you build more solid and performant projects.

-The contents of contracts may vary, and this article describes the usual setup.
+The contents of contracts may vary, and this document only describes the default setup.
 If you are using a different setup, ask your project manager or product owner for a more detailed explanation.
+Please note that your non-production environments do not scale automatically.
+If you want to increase their scaling, please let us know by requesting through this dedicated form in our support portal: Upscale Request

-Spryker will offer you environments that serve different purposes.
-These environments are: developer, staging, and production.
-We will configure these environments to be as similar as possible to make sure that the code you deploy on one platform behaves the same way on the others.
-Please help us keeping your environments consistent by taking this into consideration when sending us change requests.
+Spryker offers you environments that serve different purposes.
+These environments are non-production and production environments.
+We can configure these environments to be as similar as possible to make sure that the code you deploy on one platform behaves the same way on the others.
+You can help us keep your environments consistent by taking this into consideration when sending us change requests.

 Developer environment (DEV) (optional)

-A Dev environment is normally used to test code that just left your development team or is actually used in the development process directly through continuous deployment.
+A Dev environment is a non production environment that is usually used to test code that just left your development team, or is used in the development process directly through continuous deployment.
+It is not designed to handle load tests and large datasets.
+The development environment does not provide autoscaling and cannot be increased.

-This environment is normally used to host a snapshot of the Dev environment - or a version of your code that is considered stable and that should be deployed to production eventually.
-You should use your staging environment to do performance testing to see how your code will behave in your production environment.
-When demoing your shop, this environment will be used regularly.
+This environment is a non production environment that is usually used to host a snapshot of the Dev environment, or a stable version of your code that is deployed to production eventually.
+You can use your staging environment to do performance testing to see how your code behaves in a production environment.
+However, staging is not of the same size as production, and a subset of data and expected traffic must be considered while running the test.
+When demoing your shop, this environment is used regularly.
+The staging environment provides limited autoscaling capabilities and can only be scale dup upon request.

-Your production environment should host the code that the end-user gets to interact with directly.
-The code should already be tested on the staging environment for stability and performance.
-Please do not make changes to the production environments directly unless they have been verified on your lower environments first.
+Your production environment must host the code that the end-user gets to interact with directly.
+The code must already be tested on the staging environment for stability and performance.

 For submitting the form